RaphRoss/Indesign_Translator/README.md

 2. **Configure Translation:**
    - Enter your DeepL API key and click "Save Key" to store it securely.
-   - Enter any glossary terms if needed (format: `word:translation`).
+   - Optionally, load a glossary (explained in detail below in the [Glossary Feature](#glossary-feature) section).
-   - Select the target languages for translation (English, German, Spanish).
+   - Select the target languages for translation (English, German, Spanish, French).
    - Choose whether to notify users upon completion.

 3. **Start Translation:**